Tutorial: Run a tracking policy

 Wait for zero_torque_controller to come active.

-Step 2 — Walk to STANDBY
+Step 2 — Switch to STANDBY

-Walk the FSM up to STANDBY.
+condition.
 In a second terminal, drop into the env:

 cd humanoid_control_ws